 - Coordinate the pay rate with the model established by Career and Student Employment Services.
 Pay rates must be assigned based on the position and skills necessary to complete assigned tasks.

-- Confirm that the student has received a work-study award.
-Students who have been awarded work-study may view and print their award letter any time using GoWMU.
+- Confirm that the student has received a Federal Work-study award.
+Students who have been awarded Federal Work-study may view and print their award letter any time using GoWMU.
 Please ask them to provide whatever documentation you desire to confirm their award.
 To assist you with this task, access COGNOS and run the following report "30.30.30 Work Study Recruitment and Award Confirmation."
-You will be asked to provide a term.
-This report provides the current list of students who have received work-study, the type of work-study awarded, award status and the amount of the award.
+You will be asked to provide a semester/session.
+This report provides the current list of students who have received Federal Work-study, the type of Federal Work-study awarded, award status and the amount of the award.
 For more information about the COGNOS reporting tool, contact the individual responsible for providing computer support to your area.

 - Complete and submit the appropriate hiring paperwork.
 Forms and instructions are available through Human Resources.
-Follow the directions provided and be sure to indicate correct type of work-study on the hiring form.
-Please note: the workflow appointment form defaults to "Yes" – Pay from Work Study (when available).
-If you do not intend to pay from work-study, this must be changed to "No." Be sure to check with your student employees to determine whether you are the only employing department intending to use the work-study award during the applicable term/s.
+Follow the directions provided and be sure to indicate correct type of Federal Work-study on the hiring form.
+Please note: the workflow appointment form defaults to "Yes" – Pay from Federal Work-study (when available).
+If you do not intend to pay from work-study, this must be changed to "No." Be sure to check with your student employees to determine whether you are the only employing department intending to use the Federal Work-study award during the applicable semester/session.

 Fall or spring